-Africa’s Western black rhino is now officially extinct, according to the International Union for the Conservation of Nature (IUCN).
-The subspecies was last seen in 2006, the Northern white rhino is also “teetering on the edge of extinction,” and Asia’s Javan Rhino may not be far behind if strong measures are not taken to stem poaching and conservation measures.
-This news comes after IUCN conducted a new review of 60,000 species of animals and plants in order to update the Red List of Threatened Species.
+Africa’s Western black rhino was officially declared extinct in 2011, according to the International Union for the Conservation of Nature (IUCN).
+The subspecies was last seen in 2006.
+The Northern white rhino is also “teetering on the edge of extinction,” and Asia’s Javan Rhino may not be far behind if strong measures are not taken to stem poaching and improve conservation measures.
+This news came after the IUCN conducted a review of 60,000 species of animals and plants in order to update the Red List of Threatened Species.

 Image of Black rhino and Southern white rhino via Wikipedia